 When you’re looking for a safe way to invest your money, things don’t get any more solid than government-backed securities.
 The U.S. Department of Treasury offers several different low-risk options, including notes, bonds and bills.
 Treasury bills, or T-bills, can be appealing because you’re not required to tie up your money for a long period of time.
 However, they’re not necessarily right for every kind of investor.
-If you have questions about T-bills, stocks or any other type of investment, speak with a financial advisor in your area.
+A financial advisor could advise you about T-bills, stocks or any other type of investment.

 How T-Bills Work

 Treasury bills are short-term securities, which means they come with shorter maturity dates than bonds and notes.
 Certain types of T-bills have a maturity period of just a few days, but they’re typically issued in terms of four, 13, 26 or 52 weeks.

 T-bills are assigned a specific face value, such as $1,000, $5,000 or $10,000, but you can usually purchase them for less than that.
 The amount you pay is called the discount rate.
 Once the securities mature, the government hands over the full amount of the bill.